vmsmith/CookBook/lamb_shanks_braised_1.md

 #### Preparation

-1. Preheat oven to 325 F
+1. Preheat oven to 350F
 2. Remove excess fat and silver skin from lamb shanks
 3. Chop the carrots and onions
 4. Chop the garlic clove